NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/intents/padatious-intents.md

 what defines a tomato
 ```

 These sample phrases do not require punctuation like a question mark.
-We can also leave out contractions such as "what's", as this will be automatically expanded to "what is" by Mycroft before the utterance is parsed.
+We can also leave out contractions such as "what's", as this will be automatically expanded to "what is" by Neon before the utterance is parsed.

 Each file should contain at least 4 examples for good modeling.